MiguelFaisca21/cf_ai_AIChatCloudflare/README.md

    npm install
    ```

-3. Log in to Cloudflare:
+3. Log in to Cloudflare for access to permissions:
    ```bash
    npx wrangler login
    ```